KienNguyen1911/crispy-flash/README.md

 • Start Learning Session - Begin a flashcard session for a selected topic or project.

-• Flip Flashcard - Toggle between front (Kanji or Hiragana/Katakana) and back (Meaning, Image).
+• Flip Flashcard - Toggle between front (Word or Pronunciation) and back (Meaning, Image).

 • Mark as Remembered - Mark a vocabulary item as remembered.